jckkrr/jckkrr/README.md

-# :construction_worker: I build algorithmic OSINT tools for investigative journalists. :female_detective:
+# 🗣️ I build algorithmic OSINT tools to democratise and weaponise public data.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white)
 ![Plotly](https://img.shields.io/badge/Plotly-%233F4F75.svg?style=for-the-badge&logo=plotly&logoColor=white)

-#### Journalism has always been defined by its access to information, and these days, the masses of publicly available data can be as revealing as the hottest scoop - if you can divine the secrets held within.
+#### Journalism has always been defined by its access to information.
+But many journalists (data-averse and/or tech-shy) are only scratching the surface of what secrets can be divined from the greatest research tool that ever existed, the internet.

-The internet is the greatest research tool that has ever existed, and most journalists (data-averse, tech-shy) are only scratching the surface of what they could be getting from it.

-As the founder of <a href="http://constituent.au/" target="_blank">Constituent Investigative Analytics Studio</a>, I create tools to weaponise public data for good, so that journalists and the others in the democratic space, such as lawyers, researchers and activists, can make a bigger difference in their fields.
+I launched the <a href="http://constituent.au/" target="_blank">Constituent Investigative Analytics Studio</a> earlier this year in order to help journalists - and those in other democratically related fields, such as law and politics - to weaponise public and publicly available data for good, so they can make a bigger difference in their fields.

-- 👯 I’m looking to collaborate on more cross-border investigations.

 -----------
 ### RECENT PROJECTS